-In addition to the pension benefits described above, as required by state law, and defined by City Policy, the City makes available health care benefits to all employees who retire from the City through a single-employer defined benefit healthcare plan.
+In addition to the pension benefits described above, as required by state law, and defined by City Policy, the City makes available healthcare benefits to all employees who retire from the City through a single employer defined benefit healthcare plan.
 This plan covers both active and retiree benefits with no segregation of assets, and therefore doesn't meet the definition of a trust under GASB No. 75, paragraph 4b, (i.e., no assets are accumulated for OPEB).
 This healthcare plan provides lifetime insurance or until 65 if eligible for Medicare to eligible retirees, their spouses and dependents through the City's group health insurance plan, which covers both active and retired members.
 Benefit provisions are established by management and Council.
-The full cost of the coverage is paid by the retiree, with the rates being the same as an active employee.